Water fluoridation by country: United States

 As of May 2000, 42 of the 50 largest U.S. cities had water fluoridation.
 In 2010, 66% of all U.S. residents and 74% of U.S. residents with access to community water systems receive fluoridated water.
 In 2010, a U.S. Centers for Disease Control and Prevention study determined that "40.7% of adolescents aged 12–15 had dental fluorosis [in 1999–2004]".
 In response, in 2011 the U.S. Department of Health and Human Services and the U.S. Environmental Protection Agency (EPA) proposed to reduce the recommended level of fluoride in drinking water to the lowest end of the current range, 0.7 milligrams per liter of water (mg/L), from the previous recommended maximum of 0.7 to 1.2 mg/L in recognition of the increase in sources of fluoride such as fluoridated toothpastes and mouthwashes.
 This could effectively terminate municipal water fluoridation in areas where fluoride levels from mineral deposits and industrial pollution exceed the new recommendation.
 As of 2021 the federal maximum contaminant level for fluoride in public water systems remains at 4.0 mg/L, which had been promulgated by EPA in 1986.
 Several states have set more stringent standards, including New York, where the fluoride MCL is 2.2 mg/L.

+As of 2023, approximately 73% of the U.S. population continues to receive fluoridated water.
+In the same year, the CDC reported that water fluoridation prevents roughly 25% of cavities in children and adults.
+Despite this, debates about the safety and necessity of fluoridation persist.
+Some municipalities, such as Portland, Oregon, have chosen not to fluoridate their water, citing concerns over potential health risks and the ethical implications of mass medication.
+Conversely, areas like San Francisco, California, have maintained their fluoridation programs, emphasizing the public health benefits, particularly for low-income populations who may have limited access to dental care.
+A 2022 study in the Journal of Public Health Dentistry found that cessation of water fluoridation in Calgary, Alberta, led to an increase in dental caries among children, reinforcing the CDC's stance on the importance of fluoridation.